 words: 604 articles: 1

-More generic PCR information at: polymerase chain reaction.
+More generic PCR information at: Section "Polymerase chain reaction".

 Because it is considered the less interesting step, and because it takes quite some time, this step was done by the event organizers between the two event days, so participants did not get to take many photos.